LoginRadius/python-sdk/README.md

 <h6 id="GetForgotPasswordToken-post-"> Forgot Password token (POST)</h6>
- This API Returns a Forgot Password Token it can also be used to send a Forgot Password email to the customer.
+ This API Returns a Forgot Password Token it can also send a Forgot Password email to the customer.
 Note: If you have the UserName workflow enabled, you may replace the 'email' parameter with 'username' in the body.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/get-forgot-password-token)

  ```